-Traditionally, Virtual and Augmented Reality has been conceived for purpose-built highly instrumented laboratories.
+Traditionally, Virtual and Augmented Reality have been conceived for purpose-built highly instrumented laboratories.
 However, the commercial release of consumer grade Virtual and Augmented Reality head-mounted displays has allowed a wider user base to experience VR and AR in everyday environments such as their own home or work environments.
 If consumer VR and AR is to evolve beyond the laboratory, a rethinking of the way we design and implement interactive VR and AR systems for these environments application scenarios is needed.

-The workshop on Everyday Virtual and Augmented Reality focuses on the investigation of well-known VR and AR research themes in all those contexts and scenarios other than research laboratories and specialist environments.
+The WEVR workshop will cover “Everyday” Virtual, Augmented and Mixed Reality research themes in all those contexts and scenarios other than research laboratories and specialist environments.

 This half-day workshop will bring together researchers and industry practitioners to explore these new challenges and define a new research agenda.
 We invite authors to submit 4-page position papers, preliminary research results, novel concepts or case studies (up to a maximum of 6 pages).
 Page limits do not include references.